Issue Description

 Recommendation

-We therefore respectfully recommend to the relevant Cambodian authorities, particularly the Ministry of Labour and Vocational Training:
+We therefore respectfully recommend to the relevant Cambodian authorities, particularly the Ministry of Labour and Vocational Training to Promote the implementation of measures to reduce sexual harassment in the workplace by :

-- To promote greater awareness and training on the issue of sexual harassment in the workplace, including training for managers and employees at all levels, and disseminating information on the rights of workers to live and work free from harassment;
+- Promoting greater awareness and training on the issue of sexual harassment in the workplace, including training for managers and employees at all levels, and disseminating information on the rights of workers to live and work free from harassment;

-- To foster more collaboration and shared responsibility among all stakeholders, including the state, the private sector, civil society, and workers themselves.
-This includes developing collective collaboration to create an enabling environment for workers, empowering women entrepreneurs, and creating a mandatory framework for preventing and addressing sexual harassment in larger companies;
+- Fostering more collaboration and shared responsibility among all stakeholders, including the state, the private sector, civil society, and workers themselves.
+This includes developing collective collaboration to create an enabling environment for workers, empowering women entrepreneurs, and creating a mandatory framework for preventing and addressing sexual harassment in larger companies.

 Stronger policy prevention measures against sexual harassment in the workplace in Cambodia can result in several benefits, such as promoting a safe and equitable work environment for all employees, reducing absenteeism and turnover rates, and improving overall productivity and job satisfaction.
 It can also help to reinforce gender equality and combat harmful stereotypes, leading to positive long-term impacts on society and the economy.
 By providing clear legal instruments and referral guidelines, victims of abuse can access justice and receive appropriate support, contributing to a more just and inclusive workplace culture.